garrettgsb/w8d4-design-with-flexbox/README.md

 flex-direction: column;
 ```

-This attribute sets the main axis (and, implicitly, the cross axis).
-Everything else follows the same principles.
+The `flex-direction` attribute sets the direction of the main axis (and, implicitly, the cross axis).
+Practically, and most obviously, `flex-direction: row` makes flex items line up horizontally, and `flex-direction: column` makes them line up vertically.

+**Best Practice:** Only set the `flex-direction` if you need to override the existing behavior.
+Flexboxes default to `row` as the flex direction, so if that's what you want (and nothing else is affecting it), leave the `flex-direction` property out.

 You also have access to `flex-direction: row-reverse` and `flex-direction: column-reverse`, if you want your content to go in the opposite order of the markup, for some reason.

 Setting this attribute is a very straightforward way to reorient the flow of a page.
-When simply wrapping the items does not work for a mobile layout, a media query can be used to tell the whole flexbox to orient vertically:
+Sometimes, a responsive layout is as easy as creating a media query to tell a flexbox to change orientation:

 ```
 section {